Why Study Computer and Information Technology at Purdue?

 For qualified students, graduate research and teaching assistantships may be available to help financially fund your graduate education.
 Assistantships provide you with a stipend, tuition waiver, and eligibility for healthcare benefits during your graduate studies.
-For more information about assistantships and other forms of financial support, click on the Funding tab at the top of this page.
+For more information about assistantships and other forms of financial support, click on the Funding tab or menu item.

 Your Future Begins TODAY!

 When you pursue your advanced degree in computer and information technology, your studies and research will represent the intersection of new technologies, enterprise-scale computing, and solving the challenges of society and industry.
 You will be at the forefront of emerging areas such as information security, healthcare, infrastructure, computing application, and data management.